-- Service label-Provides important information to identify your computer.
+Service label-Provides important information to identify your computer.
 When contacting support, you will probably be asked for the serial number, and possibly for the product number or the model number.
-Locate these numbers before you contact support. - NOTE: Your service labels will resemble one of the examples shown below.
+Locate these numbers before you contact support.

+Your service label will resemble one of the examples shown below.
 Refer to the illustration that most closely matches the service label on your computer.

 Component

-- (1) Product name

-- (2) Serial number
+(1) Serial number

-- (3) Product number
+(2) Product number

-- (4) Warranty period
+(3) Warranty period

-- (5) Model number (select models only)
+(4) Model number (select models only)